 The person must:

-To apply for naturalization, a person must complete and file Form N-400, Application for Naturalization.
+To apply for naturalization, submit Form N-400, Application for Naturalization online.

 Application filing fees can change.
-To find the current filing fee, review the latest fee schedule (PDF, 364 KB) on the USCIS website.
+To find the current filing fee, review the latest fee schedule (PDF) (PDF, 263.18 KB) on the USCIS website.

 If learners need help with an immigration issue, they can use the services of a licensed immigration attorney or an accredited representative from an organization recognized by the Board of Immigration Appeals.
 Refer learners to the Avoid Scams, Find Legal Services, and Finding Help in Your Community sections of the USCIS website for more information on finding legal services.

 Your role as a volunteer is to have a basic understanding of the naturalization process so that you may prepare learners for naturalization.
 This module was designed to provide you with general information on the naturalization process.
 Use this information to help learners understand and navigate the naturalization process.
 Remember that Form N-400, Application for Naturalization, is a legal document and that you should not complete the form for learners.
 Instead, direct learners to a recognized organization, an accredited representative, or a licensed immigration attorney.

 - Becoming a U.S. Citizen: An Overview of the Naturalization Process